Dan Widdowson: Radio career

 Dan's radio career started at Hope 103.2 Sydney formerly 2CBA.
 With his exposure on Disney Dan, Aaron Wright from the breakfast team invited Dan to join the station as co-host at the suggestion of Stephen "Supertech" Wilkinson.
 His foray into radio began in 2007 as half of the comedy breakfast team Aaron and Dan on Sydney Radio Station Hope 103.2 with Aaron Wright.
 When asked how he broke into Radio Dan responded, 'Aaron asked me.'
 He presented and produced local radio on Norfolk Island for three years from 2011 to 2013.
 During this time he also ran the island's television station, TVNI.

 Film

-Primarily a presenter, Daniel has also guest starred in various films including the American film Suing the Devil.
-And in 2018's feature Xavier's Harvest.
+Primarily a presenter, Daniel has also guest starred in various films including the American film A Colt is My Passport, Get Free, Book of Job, Equivocal Redemption & Suing the Devil.
+Also the community film in 2018's feature Xavier's Harvest.

 Writer

 Dan was one of the writers for the TV Series Home and Away.

 Early 2010 Dan finished an illicit drug edu-doco in partnership with the Centre for Customs and Excise Studies at the University of Canberra, explaining the origins of major drugs and the effects they have on the human body.

 Late 2010 he underwent a 6-month method acting assignment with a professional body builder for a body builder doco, spending 6 months in the life of a body builder, eating measured amounts six times a day, consuming protein content, working out six days a week, the same routine as a professional body builder.